 Why is it so imperative now for your business to have a website?
 How about…Survival?
 That’s a good reason.
 Growth…that’s an even better one.

-The effectiveness of traditional methods of advertising is declining at an alarming rate.
-The number of people who reach for the newspaper are also rapidly declining, as “Google it” has become the standard for finding…well, everything.
+The effectiveness of traditional methods of advertising are declining at an alarming rate.
+The number of people who reach for the newspaper or magazines are also rapidly declining.
+“Google it” has become the standard for finding…well, everything.
 Concurrently, the price of advertising your business in local or community mailers is going up.
 Why?
 Because they are losing business and revenue at astounding rates and therefore have to raise the prices on you in order to survive.

 Stop for a moment and ask yourself, how much do you spend on advertising per year?
 Local mailers or advertisements/flyers that show up in my physical address mailbox don’t even make it inside of my home.
 They go straight to the recycle bin.
 Trash can media.
 How much is your business spending on trash can media?

 Wouldn’t you rather consolidate your budget into an online source that works for you 24 hours a day, 7 days a week and 365 days a year?